Azure/aaz/Commands/monitor/autoscale/_list.md

 # [Command] _monitor autoscale list_

-Lists the autoscale settings for a resource group.
+Lists the autoscale settings for a resource group

 ## Versions